JedS6391/LGP/docs/source/guide/environment.rst

             fitnessFunction = ce
     )

-This will create an environment with the construction components given and begin the process of initialising any initialisation components.
+This will create an environment with the construction components given and begin the process of loading any initialisation components.

 Initialisation Components
 =========================

-These components are automatically initialised by an environment when a set of suitable construction components have been given.
-These components are generally associated with a ``ComponentLoader`` and are a sort of global state that isn't affected by the LGP system, for example:
+These components are automatically loaded by an environment when a set of suitable construction components have been given.
+These components are generally associated with a ``ComponentLoader`` and are a sort of *global state* that isn't affected by the LGP system, for example:

 - Configuration
 - Constants